 Marketers can also incorporate real-time social media feeds to inspire shoppers with photos of the product being used in real life, celebrating new beginnings.

 Source: Mungo & Maud

 4. Cath Kidston

-Red and gold are popular colors to celebrate the Chinese New Year, as they symbolize prosperity.
-This striking email from Cath Kidston catches recipients’ attention with an image that draws on traditional colors while remaining on-brand.
+Red and gold are popular colors to celebrate the Chinese New Year, as they symbolize prosperity in Chinese culture.
+This striking Chinese New Year email from Cath Kidston catches recipients’ attention with an image that draws on traditional colors while remaining on-brand.
 Customers have the option to dive into the themed selection, or head to the brand’s latest products instead.